Cold storage.

 12/8 Erasure Coding.

-In VTL mode, the data on the Silent Bricks are four-fold protected from loss by 12/8 erasure coding.
-Up to four data carriers may fail simultaneously without losing data.
-Through Digital Audit, data carriers are also regularly checked for integrity.
+In VTL mode, data on Silent Bricks is four-fold protected from loss by 12/8 erasure coding.
+Up to four data carriers can fail simultaneously without losing any data.
+The data carriers are also regularly checked for integrity using Digital Audit.

-When used for 10 years and more, our VTL archives offer similarly low costs as tape libraries – but with significantly less maintenance and more functionality.
+Over a period of use of 10 years or more, our VTL archives result in similarly low total costs as well-protected and used tape libraries – with significantly lower maintenance costs and increased functionality.

 Subscribe for tips and info